Traditional Ambrosian Rite: The Occasional Services

-Of the services in the Ritual and Pontifical there is not much to say.
+Baptism

 The ceremonies of Baptism differ in their order from those of the Roman Rite.
 The Ambrosian order is: renunciation; ephphatha; sufflation; unction; exorcism and second sufflation; signing with the Cross; delivery of the salt; introduction into the church; Creed and Lord's Prayer; declaration of faith; Baptism, for which the rubric is: Ter occiput mergit in aqua in crucis formam (and, as Legg points out, the Ambrosians boast that their baptism is always by immersion); litany; anointing with chrism; delivery of white robe and candle; dismissal.
-A great part of the wording is exactly the same as the Roman.
+A great part of the wording is exactly the same as the Roman Rite.